Workable/orka/docs/extra/workers.md

 worker.start(initialize, execute);

-// once this is completed model will be set to initialized=true so that it won't run again async function initialize(job, logger) {
+// once this is completed, model will be set to initialized=true so that it won't run again async function initialize(job, logger) {
   job.payload = { progress: 0 };
 }

-// once this is completed model will be set to finished=true so that it won't run again async function execute(job, logger) {
+// once this is completed, model will be set to finished=true so that it won't run again async function execute(job, logger) {
   const progress = job.payload.progress;
   for (let i = progress + 1; i < 100; i++) {